Defining Measures of Worth

 Commodity: Commodities in this context mean final (usually consumer) goods and services.

 Project: A “project” is an expenditure that encompasses multiple commodities.
-It can be either an investment, such as construction of a church or new factory, or a government expenditure, such as the financing of Medicare or a war.
+It can be either capital investment, such as construction of a church or new factory, or a government expenditure, such as the financing of Medicare or a war.
 Also, within this category are such items as the size of a government budget deficit and the total assets or net worth of a company.

 Compensation or Wealth: This is a flow of earnings or a stock of wealth.
 It can be the earnings of a specific type of labor, such as a star athlete or an ordinary plumber, or the (average) earnings of a broad group, such as teachers.

 Whatever the category, what is being observed must be expressible as the monetary amount of a unit, and it is the worth of that particular unit that is to be measured.
 The unit must be specified precisely, but the unit is arbitrary.
-Conventional units are often used (e.g., a gallon of gasoline or annual gas production, one loaf or 100 loaves of bread, an hour of unskilled labor or a professor’s annual salary).
+Conventional units are often used (e.g., a gallon of gasoline or annual gas production in gallons, one loaf or 100 loaves of bread, an hour of unskilled labor or a professor’s annual salary).
 Also, an entire project or stock could be the unit (e.g., the U.S. Civil War, a government deficit, a person’s real-estate holdings).
 Anything may be assigned a “worth,” provided the “anything” is expressed in monetary terms (e.g., the price of a gallon of gasoline or a loaf of bread, the value of all bread production, the cost of a war).

 The Measures